StyraInc/rego-style-guide/README.md

 ### Consider partial helper rules over comprehensions in rule bodies

-While advanced comprehensions inside of rule bodies allows for compact rules, these are often harder to debug, and can't easily be reused by other rules.
+While comprehensions inside of rule bodies allows for compact rules, these are often harder to debug, and can't easily be reused by other rules.
 Partial rules may be referenced by any other rule, and more importantly, by you!
 Having many smaller, composable rules, is often key to quickly identifying where things fail, as each rule may be queried individually.